fobabs/survey-form/README.md

-# survey-form
+# Survey Form

-a research survey form for food delivery
+This is a research survey form for a food delivery business idea.

+## To use this project

+* Fork this repository or clone to your local repository.